 BS: I think there is a lot of work we can do to look at charging infrastructure from an equity lens.
 And that’s one of the strengths of having Replica.
 The data is so rich and tied to so much demographic information, so it’s definitely an area we expect to explore further.

-We have an opportunity to really help inform a lot of the questions that will mitigate some of the massive uncertainty that exists in this system.
+We have an opportunity to really help answer a lot of the questions that will mitigate some of the massive uncertainty that exists in this system.
 We're excited about this and have generated a lot of excitement both internally and externally, so we appreciate all that Replica is doing to make a great product, and we want to continue talking about how we can collaborate together.

 Us too.
 These are exactly the types of projects we built Replica to support.
 Thanks so much for taking the time to speak to us.